 First, audio devices, when integrated with video, give first responders a full picture of an event.
 If a gunman is recorded shouting before entering a house of worship, remote security staff can listen to what the hostile individual is saying.
 After hearing any words spoken or directives that may reveal the gunman’s motives, security personnel can quickly assess the situation and coordinate the best tactical response among first responders.

 Audio also has the ability to streamline real-time response.
-Audio analytics, using aggression and gunshot detection software, can send alerts to all relevant personnel on site, as well as first responders, in the event that raised voices or potential gunshots are detected by the device.
+Audio analytics, using aggression and explosion detection software, can send alerts to all relevant personnel on site, as well as first responders, in the event that raised voices or potential explosions are detected by the device.
 This information could prove invaluable, in an effort to mitigate an escalating situation.

 Audio devices with two-way capabilities can also prevent crime by screening individuals before they enter a building, communicate with individuals who have already entered, indicating to them that they are being watched, even deterring an individual from committing an offense.